javaManiak/cassandra-java-assignment-solution/README-ASSIGNMEE.md

    3. Likewise, there are many things could be done to improve the project - it's just a matter of time.

    4. I would like discuss about the solution if interested.

+   5. Security (Authentication and Authorization) would be the next things to consider to add in for production.